Nestled into the Columbia River Gorge against a stunning scenic backdrop, Hood River, Oregon offers visitors a perfect romantic getaway.

 The next morning when room service delivered our breakfast, we discovered that we had ordered twice as much food as we needed!
 Our breakfast croissants were huge, and each one came with a generous serving of O’Brien potatoes and an adorable little airplane-size bottle of ketchup.
 Everything arrived fresh, warm, and delicious.
 No worries about leftovers, either – after we finished eating, we popped our leftovers into the little room fridge to save for a midnight snack and set out to plan our day.

-We had a loose plan to spend the day touring and tasting at a few of the wineries near Hood River, so we started our tour in downtown Hood River, where we stopped in at a cool little espresso bar called Ground to enjoy a warm beverage while charted out our route.
+We had a loose plan to spend the day touring and tasting at a few of the nearby wineries, so we started our tour in downtown Hood River Oregon, where we stopped in at a cool little espresso bar called Ground to enjoy a warm beverage while charted out our route.
 Being there on a Wednesday in the middle of winter made our choices very easy – only three of the fifteen or so wineries around the city of Hood River were open for us to visit.

 Our first stop was Cathedral Ridge Winery, one of the only vineyards in Hood River with tasting room hours every day of the week year-round.
 The winery is located high above the Columbia on the west end of Hood River, with sweeping views of Mt.
 Adams to the north and Mt.
 Hood to the south west.
 We spent the better part of an hour in the Cathedral Ridge tasting room, where we were greeted warmly and treated like old friends.
 Pours for our tasting were generous, and extra varieties were introduced as we discussed our preferences with our attentive and knowledgeable host.